 Theft is not the central sin of plagiarism.
 The central sin of plagiarism is dishonesty.

 My mother is a college professor and encounters plagiarism on a semi-regular basis.
 One of the most common responses she receives when a student has been caught is, “This is from my friend’s paper.
 He/she gave me permission to use it.”
 Obviously, this answer does not get the student out of trouble.
 Why?
 Because, the primary problem is not whether you have permission to use the material; it’s the dishonesty of presenting someone else’s work as your own.

 3. “This church needs a pastor who’s more than just a preacher.”

 I heard this excuse firsthand from a pastor who had been caught plagiarizing sermons.
 It’s true that a church needs the lead pastor to be more than just a preacher, and at times meeting various church needs will seem more than any one man can bear.
-But we must treat a congregation’s need for “more than a preacher” as an excuse to neglect preaching or, in the case mentioned above, as a justification for stealing and lying.
+But we must not treat a congregation’s need for “more than a preacher” as an excuse to neglect preaching or, in the case mentioned above, as a justification for stealing and lying.
 Yes, your church needs a lead pastor who’s more than just a preacher.
 But it certainly doesn’t need a lead pastor who is less than one.

 Climb the Tree.
 Dig in the Dirt.

 Preparing to preach with all you’ve got is hard.
 It’s grueling.
 But it’s worth it—not just for the sake of the sheep, but also for the sake of your soul.